sraj212000/AutoNMR-An-Automated-Tool-for-NMR-Chemical-Shift-Calculations-using-NWChem/README.md

 The last command line argument `case` explains that which spectrum user wants to study in the respective molecule.
 It is **1 for Hydrogen spectrum** and **6 for carbon spectrum** so it calculates the shielding tensor values of the specified atoms in the molecule.

 **Note**

 Here the calcultion are performed on No. of processors = 40 .
-In case your machine is compatible with less or more number of processor you need to mention the number of processors in the **line 439** `np < No. of Processor , by default it is 40 >`
+In case your machine is compatible with less or more number of processor you need to mention the number of processors in the **line 439** of the script  [**AutoNMR.py**](AutoNMR.py) `np < No. of Processor , by default it is 40 >`